summercms/LogManager/README.md

 An interface to preview, download and delete Laravel log files.

+// TODO before it's stable and ready to use:
+- require users to be authenticated to see the logs
+- instructions to add menu item in /base package

 ## Install

-1. Install via composer:
+1.Install via composer:

 ``` bash
 $ composer require backpack/logmanager
 ```

-2. Then add the service provider to your config/app.php file:
+2.Then add the service provider to your config/app.php file:

 ```
     'Backpack\Logs\LogManagerServiceProvider',
 ```

-3. Add a "storage" filesystem in config/filesystems.php:
+3.Add a "storage" filesystem in config/filesystems.php:

 ```
 'storage' => [